Databases - D

 An international database of bibliographic records for dissertations in the fields of musicology, music theory, and ethnomusicology, as well as in related musical, scientific, and humanistic disciplines.

 Provides evidence-based, fully referenced information that covers includes EMA- and FDA-approved, OTC, and investigational drugs.
 The database is searchable by generic name, brand name, adverse effect, or indications.
 Includes dosing tools and calculators.
-Please "log out" when finished.
+To access the database, click on the Micromedex button under Your applications.